Now Reading

 A day that reminds Nigerians of the labor of their heroes’ past in contribution to the development of the country.
 However, while this day which is supposed to reflect the beauty of Democracy and the people’s appreciation for independence should have been revered and anticipated in good faith, we see that the reverse is the case as only recently, past celebrations have been marked by general apathy.
 It is indeed no longer an indication that the air in Nigeria is restricted and filled with political strife and tension as the unity of the country strains between a rock and a hard place.

-Only recently, the climate of political tension has resurfaced Making one pose the irrefutable question of whether Democracy in Nigeria is not truly in peril and near utmost danger as June 12, democracy day has been declared a day of Nationwide protest against the Democratic rulers and leaders of the Nigerian government.
+Only recently, the climate of political tension has resurfaced making one pose the irrefutable question of whether Democracy in Nigeria is not truly in peril and near utmost danger?
+Nigeria, just recently just went on a nationwide strike, about a week ago.
+Power supply, aviation services and a few more other were shut down due to minimum wage issues within the country.

-Amongst the many reasons for this declaration of protest is Nigerians intention to register their disgust and dismay over the prevalence and government’s continued apathy towards the incessant killings, insurgencies, ravaging the country’s news headlines every day.
-From banditry, human rights violation, insecurity, rising inflation, and most recently, the Twitter ban, there’s a lot of other frightening circumstances that Nigerians have had to contend with for a long time in a seemingly ‘democratic’ system.
+Amongst the many reasons for this strike is Nigerians intention to register their disgust and dismay over the consistent and irregular increase in prices of commodities and literally everything else.
+The government’s continued apathy towards the incessant killings, insurgencies, scarcity and poverty ravaging the country is usually the news headlines daily.
+From banditry, human rights violation, insecurity, the Twitter ban, and most recently, rising inflation, there’s a lot of other frightening circumstances that Nigerians have had to contend with for a long time in a seemingly ‘democratic’ system.
+This brings the question, is Nigeria still a democratic country?

 The ultimate enemy of Democracy is a dictatorship.
 A dictatorship is a form of government characterized by a single leader or group of leaders and little or no tolerance for political pluralism or independent media – Wikipedia.